phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/head.rst

 to USB converter expansion.
 This USB is brought out at Micro-USB connector X1.
 UART3 is at X6 (Expansion Connector) at TTL level.
-UART2 is connected to a multi-protocol transceiver for RS-232 and RS-485, available at pin header connector |ref-usb-otg| at the RS-232 level, or at the RS-485 level.
+UART2 is connected to a multi-protocol transceiver for RS-232 and RS-485, available at pin header connector |ref-serial| at the RS-232 level, or at the RS-485 level.
 The configuration of the multi-protocol transceiver is done by jumpers |ref-jp3| and
 |ref-jp4| on the baseboard.
 For more information about the correct setup please
 refer to the phyCORE-|soc|/|sbc| Hardware Manual section UARTs.